dcycle/d6_to_d8_migration_example/README.md

 This project attempts to demonstrate how typical data might be migrated from Drupal 6 to Drupal 8.2.

+This project is self-contained and can be run as-is; it is meant to demonstrate the migraiton process.

 `./scripts/run.sh` sets up everything for you in Docker containers, and tells you what you should do to accomplish the migration.